itsmeale/special_students/README.md

 A short description of the project.

 # TODO
+- [x] Implement courses and concentration areas scraping asynchronously
-- [ ] Implement the data extraction to gather the pdf directly from the URL
+- [ ] Implement the data extraction to gather the pdf directly from an URL (cloud bucket)
 - [ ] Do a dataviz notebook
 - [ ] Setup project parameters in params file to centralize reuse parameters
 - [ ] Create a streamlit app to show data visualizations